zavadsky/forward/readme.md

 file.txt.frq - list of frequencies of lexicographically sorted words;

-sorted_dic_file.txt - the lexicographically sorted dictionary (list of unique words from the source text file).
+dic_file.txt - the lexicographically sorted dictionary (list of unique words from the source text file).

 **[option2] = -e**